SUBHAM09713/delta_demo/README.md

 # delta_demo
-this is a demo for git and GitHub
+this is a demo for git and GitHub.